Our research is editorially independent but we

 If you’re a beer lover, have you ever thought about making good brew the focus, or at least part of the focus, of your next vacation?
 In these cities, you’ll find an excellent craft beer scene, great breweries and more.
 You can even create an itinerary for the ultimate craft beer road trip.

-This beautiful seaside city on the southern coast of Maine offers a lot when it comes to things to do, with an abundance of restaurants, museums, art galleries and picturesque rugged beaches.
-It also has a long history of microbrewing as well as outstanding local institutions like Shipyard Brewing Company and Allagash, which were are consistently rated as top breweries in the area.
-Bissell Brothers Brewing is another top contender, as well as Lone Pine, Oxbow Blending & Bottling and Rising Tide Brewing.
+Portland is a beautiful seaside city on the southern coast of Maine that offers a lot when it comes to things to do, with an abundance of restaurants, museums, art galleries and picturesque rugged beaches.
+It also has a long history of microbrewing as well as outstanding local institutions like Shipyard Brewing Company and Allagash, which are consistently rated as top breweries in the area.
+Bissell Brothers Brewing is another top contender, as well as Lone Pine, Oxbow Blending & Bottling, and Rising Tide Brewing.
 After visiting Allagash, hop over to Austin Street Brewery right across the street.

 Boston is a city that consumes more beer per capita than any other in the U.S., and, fueling those drinking habits are some world-famous breweries and micro-breweries, including the historic Samuel Adams.
 In fact, the first brewery here emerged not long after the Pilgrims arrived, since during that time beer was safer to drink than water.
-Boston Beer Co. is the producer of Samuel Adams and you’ll find several outstanding historic pubs such as The Warren Tavern, the oldest in Boston dating back to 1780, Green Dragon and Sunset Grill & Tap.
+Boston Beer Co. is the producer of Samuel Adams and you’ll find several outstanding historic pubs such as The Warren Tavern, the oldest in Boston dating back to 1780, and the Green Dragon Tavern.
 Boston also hosts the east coast’s largest celebration of domestic microbrews at the American Craft Beer Fest which features more than 640 different varieties from over 140 American brewers.

 Colorado ranks high when it comes to the number of breweries per capita, and some of the best craft beers can be sampled in Denver at Denver Beer Co. and Great Divide Brewing.
 Though most of the actual breweries are outside the city, like Coors in Golden, you will find the Art District and Platte Street area peppered with breweries.
 Denver’s first craft brewery, Wynkoop, was opened in 1988 by John Hickenlooper, who went on to become mayor, then governor.
 Wynkoop and Great Divide are both just around the corner from Coors Field.
 By visiting in the fall, you can catch the Mile High City’s Great American Beer Festival, one of the biggest brewfests in the entire country, drawing beer enthusiasts from across the globe to taste more than 2,200 different types.